Remove Code Redundancies

 On the Alt+R, O), in the Redundancies in Code categories of different languages, ReSharper lists a lot of code redundancies that have associated code inspections.
 For most of these redundancies, ReSharper provides quick-fixes.
 Some code redundancies cannot be fixed automatically, and quick-fixes for them are performed in the interactive mode, requiring the user input.
 But the majority of the redundancies can be fixed without user interaction, using either fix in scope or code cleanup.page of ReSharper options(

 From any code redundancy highlighted by the design-time code inspection, you can invoke the 'Remove redundant code' quick-fix that will remove the current redundancy as well as all redundant code in the file, project or solution:

 Another option to remove code redundancies in a bulk mode is code cleanup.
-You can either run code cleanup with the default Default: Full Cleanup profile or create and run a custom profile solely targeted at your specific task as described below.
+You can either run code cleanup with the Built-in: Full Cleanup profile or create and run a custom profile solely targeted at your specific task as described below.

 Remove code redundancies with custom code cleanup profile

 Select Alt+R O.from the main menu or press

 Create a new profile as described in the Create a new custom cleanup profile section.
 In the Selected profile settings section for the new profile, tick the Remove code redundancies checkbox.
 Optionally, you can enable other code cleanup tasks in this profile.